USBC, Inc. Income Taxes Disclosure

 |

-The Company’s effective tax rate differs from the federal statutory rate for the year ended September 30, 2025 principally due to the tax effect of nondeductible expenses in addition to the deferred tax expense to record a valuation allowance against the Company’s deferred tax asset due to the net operating loss incurred during each of the periods presented.
+The Company’s effective tax rate differs from the federal statutory rate for the Transition Period principally due to the tax effect of the change in valuation allowance and nondeductible expenses.

-The tax effects of temporary differences that give rise to the principal components of the Company’s deferred tax assets and liabilities as of September 30, 2025 and 2024 are as follows:
+The tax effects of temporary differences that give rise to the principal components of the Company’s deferred tax assets and liabilities as of December 31, 2025 and September 30, 2025 are as follows:

 Schedule of Deferred Tax assets |